Northern nutcracker: Breeding

-Nutcracker couples stay together for life and their territory expands between 20 and 30 acres.
+Nutcracker pairs stay together for life and their territory expands between 20 and 30 hectares.
 Nesting is always early in this species across its whole range, so as to make the best use of pine nuts stored the previous autumn.
 The nest is usually built high in a conifer (sometimes broadleaved trees are used) and usually on the sunny side.
 There are normally 2-4 eggs laid and incubated for 18 days.
 Both sexes feed the young which are usually fledged by about 23 days and stay with their parents for many months, following them to learn the food storage techniques essential for survival in their harsh environment.

 Distribution

-The spotted nutcracker has an extensive range forming a broad swathe east–west from Scandinavia right across northern Europe, Siberia and to eastern Asia, including Japan, inhabiting the huge taiga conifer forests in the north.
+The northern nutcracker has an extensive range forming a broad swathe east–west from Scandinavia right across northern Europe, Siberia and to eastern Asia, including Japan, inhabiting the huge taiga conifer forests in the north.

-Three further disjunct populations occur in mountain conifer forests further south, one centered on the mountains of central and southeast Europe (the Alps, the Carpathians and the Balkan Peninsula mountains); another in the western Himalayas; and the third in western China seaboard and separated from the northern population by a relatively small gap in the north centre of China.
+Disjunct populations occur in mountain conifer forests further south, in the mountains of central and southeast Europe in the Alps, the Carpathians and the Balkan Peninsula mountains.
 See subspecies list above for race distributions.
 Some of the populations can be separated on bill size.

 This species has a large range, extending over 10,000,000 km2 globally.
 It also has a large global population, with an estimate of between 800,000-1,700,000 individuals in Europe.

-Spotted nutcrackers are not migratory, but will erupt out of range when a cone crop failure leaves them short of a food supply, the thin-billed eastern race macrorhynchos being the more likely to do this.
+Northern nutcrackers are not migratory, but will erupt out of range when a cone crop failure leaves them short of a food supply, the thin-billed eastern race N. c. macrorhynchos being the most likely subspecies to do this.
 Britain records very sporadic vagrants, but in 1968 over 300 nutcrackers visited Britain as part of a larger irruption into western Europe, probably due to a spell of early cold weather in Siberia.